monsoonmaelstrom/book2/book2.md

 Everyone is sitting around drinking coffee when we walk in and I’m not sure I’ve ever been so jealous in my life.
 It feels like forever since I’ve had a cup of coffee.

-“Alright, we can go,” I say to everyone.
+“Alright, we can go,” I say to the group.

 “Or we can sit,” Alex says.
 “And we can all eat something too, since I’m guessing there’s not a stocked kitchen where we’re going.”